-Almost anyone who exercises on a regular basis will develop an ache, pain or sports injury at some time or another.
+Almost anyone who exercises regularly will develop an ache, pain or sports injury at some time or another.

-The most common injuries at Joint Base Balad, Iraq, are ankle sprains, sports injuries, repetitive strains and low back pain.
+The most common injuries at Joint Base Balad, Iraq, are ankle sprains, sports injuries, repetitive strains and lower-back pain.

 Being "Fit to Fight" requires understanding sports conditioning, which is a balance between overload and recovery.
-Too much of one or the other may result in both physical and psychological symptoms of overtraining syndrome that can lead to injury.
+Too much of one or the other may result in both physical and psychological symptoms of overtraining syndrome, which can lead to injury.

 Recognizing signs of overtraining can help service members change their routine to prevent problems from progressing or even starting in the first place.